 For the first time in almost seven years, I was alone after sending my husband off to work and both my children off to school.
 My only company was the rain, rain, and more rain and of course my companion and commencement friend the liquid of the grape.

-The apartment in Vallejo, California was quite spacious with a 14 x 14 living room backed with an equal size kitchen.
+The apartment in Vallejo, California was quite spacious with a 14 x 14 living room backed by an equal size kitchen.
 The upstairs area was divided into four rooms.
-The bath is the smallest, two smaller bedrooms and a master bedroom.
-The smaller rooms overlooking the grass medium between the apartment buildings, and the master bedroom over the living room facing the grammar school our sons attended.
+The bath is the smallest, with two smaller bedrooms and a master bedroom.
+The smaller rooms overlooking the grass medium between the apartment buildings, and the master bedroom over the living room faced the grammar school our sons attended.

 By the time I was school age, I was strong enough to endure several bouts of German measles, being told they this type of measles usually only occurred once, and a bout of regular measles along with a bout of mumps.